Nobella-Nyarari-Ejiofor/challenge/README.md

 5. [My Articles](#my-articles)

 # Introduction
 I'm elated to take on this challenge as part of the interview process.
-All feedback and suggestions will be highly appreciated .
+All feedback and suggestions will be highly appreciated.

 # Setting up a Highly Available K8s Cluster
 On Bare Metal.

 ### Base image configuration.
 <u>On premises </u>
-1. Use of a minimal operating system and a SCM (Security Configuration Management) ie Ansible to automate the process of applying security configurations to your base images .
+1. Use of a minimal operating system and a SCM (Security Configuration Management) ie Ansible to automate the process of applying security configurations to the base images.
-2. Kubernetes labels on images to easen identification and management of images in the cluster.
+2. Kubernetes labels on images to ease identification and management of images in the cluster.
 3. Regular updates on the image pull policy and base images to ensure images are up to date.
 4. Scanning the image to get hold of any vulnerabilities before deploying to production.
-5. Proper configuration of the underlying OS Configurations - ie network configuration, file permissions and user configurations .
+5. Proper configuration of the underlying OS Configurations - ie network configuration, file permissions and user configurations.

 <u>AWS</u>
 1. Use of AWS Systems Manger parameter store - includes the parameters to configure security to the base image.